 The type of Mesothelioma is determined by the location in which the tumor begins and the type of cells that the tumor attacks.
 The most common form, as many as eighty percent of all diagnoses, is pleural, where the cancer attacks the pleural tissue surrounding the lung.
 The next most common type is peritoneal, which develops in the majority of other cases and attacks the abdomen.
 While pericardial and tunica vaginalis are also possible forms of the disease, they are very rare.

-The mesothelium, the membrane that surrounds many of the body’s vital organs, is where the cancer develops when asbestos is inhaled or ingested.
-The membrane secretes a lubricating fluid that provides easy movement of the organs within the body.
-When the mesothelium becomes cancerous, it is called mesothelioma.
+Mesothelioma gets its name because of the mesothelium, which is the membrane that surrounds many of the body’s vital organs, and it is where the cancer develops when asbestos is inhaled or ingested.

 Mesothelioma and Asbestos

-Exposure to asbestos is the only confirmed cause of mesothelioma, and most people diagnosed with the disease were exposed to asbestos in the workplace and were never told of its dangers or given proper protective gear.
-Others were exposed through family members who brought asbestos home on their clothes or through home renovation projects.
+Exposure to asbestos is the only confirmed cause of mesotheliom.
 Unlike many other predominantly pulmonary-related cancers, cigarette smoking has no known causative effect on its incidence, although asbestos workers who smoke do have a much greater likelihood to develop lung cancer, even more so than regular smokers who don’t work with asbestos.

 One of the most difficult aspects of the disease to come to terms with is its long latency period, which is the period of time between first exposure to asbestos and the onset of the disease.
-Mesothelioma can develop anywhere between 10 to 70 years after the initial exposure.
+Asbestos related cancers can develop anywhere between 10 to 70 years after the initial exposure.